alex21738/Medium_Popularity_Prediction/README.md

 (1) Will posts with certain tags easier to be popular?
 (AI intelligence, COVID 19)

-(2) How can we differ a good post with niche topic and a okay post with hot topic?
+(2) How can we differ a good post with niche topic and an okay post with hot topic?
 (Art articles vs. Data Science articles )

 Source: https://www.kaggle.com/aiswaryaramachandran/medium-articles-with-content